fieldtrip/website/development/realtime/ctf.md

 On the command line, change to the "realtime/acquisition/ctf" directory and type "make".
 This will produce all versions of the interface, as well as some tools for testing and managing the shared memory.
 Note that you might need to compile the buffer library first.

-## Original interface between MATLAB and shared memory
+## Original v1 interface using shared memory

 {% include markup/danger %}
 This documentation is for historical purposes only, its use is not recommended.
-The **ctf2ft_v3** implementation has been extensively tested at the DCCN and is preferred.
+The **ctf2ft_v3** implementation has been extensively tested at the DCCN and should be used instead.
 {% include markup/end %}

 In FieldTrip it is possible to use the fileio module to read from shared memory.
 Because the shared memory also has to be freed to ensure that the Acq software continues writing to it, the **ctf2ft_v1** application has to be running in the background.
 It constantly loops over the 600 packets in shared memory, and if there are less than 20 packets free, it memcpy's the "setup" packet (containing the name of the res4 file that has the full header details in it) to the next packet, thereby freeing the packet previously containing the setup.
 This procedure ensures that the content of the setup packet can always be read, even while it is being copied.